Leo Nestor (1948-2019)

-Since 1990, Leo Nestor's works have been published principally by ECS Publishing, with works appearing in the catalogues of Oxford University Press, GIA Publications, MorningStar Music, CanticaNOVA Publications, Oregon Catholic Press and Selah Publishing House.
+Since 1990, Leo Nestor's works have been published principally by ECS Publishing, with works appearing in the catalogues of Oxford University Press, GIA Publications, Inc., MorningStar Music, CanticaNOVA Publications, Oregon Catholic Press and Selah Publishing House.

-He has served the United States Conference of Catholic Bishops (USCCB) as musical advisor to the Secretariat for Divine Worship.
-He has taught at Mt.
+He served the United States Conference of Catholic Bishops (USCCB) as musical advisor to the Secretariat for Divine Worship.
+He taught at Mt.
 St. Mary's College, Los Angeles, and served as professor of graduate conducting at St. John's University, Collegeville.
 From 1991-1998 he served as artistic advisor, member of the international jury, Comitato d'Onore, and conductor of the Coro Internazionale for L'Associazione Internazionale Amici della Musica Sacra in Rome.
 From January of 1984 through July of 2001, Dr. Nestor was music director at Washington's Basilica of the National Shrine of the Immaculate Conception.
 During his 2008 sabbatical, he served as composer-in-residence at the Cathedral of the Madeleine, Salt Lake City.

 Three times commissioned to compose for the apostolic visits of Blessed John Paul II to Los Angeles in 1987 (People of God in the City of Our God) and St. Louis in 1999 (Magnificat), Lord, You Give the Great Commission was composed for the 2008 visit of Pope Benedict XVI to Washington, D.C.
-Commissioned works increasingly form a significant part of Prof. Nestor’s output.
-Larger works have been composed for The Catholic University of America (In the Fullness of Time for chorus, soli and orchestra; 1984), the fortieth anniversary Kennedy Center celebration of The Washington Chorus, Variations on «Of the Father's Love Begotten» for divisi chorus, large brass ensemble, percussion and organ.
+Commissioned works increasingly formed a significant part of Prof. Nestor’s output.
+Larger works were composed for The Catholic University of America (In the Fullness of Time for chorus, soli and orchestra; 1984), the fortieth anniversary Kennedy Center celebration of The Washington Chorus, Variations on «Of the Father's Love Begotten» for divisi chorus, large brass ensemble, percussion and organ.
 Lord, Thou Hast Been Our Dwelling Place (Los Angeles, 2009) for chorus, chamber orchestra and organ for James Harold Vail, the composer’s mentor.